wp-plugins/simple-lazyload/readme.txt

 Tested up to: 3.9.2
 Stable tag: trunk

 Lazy load all images without configurations.
-It helps to decrease number of requests and improve page loading time. 延迟加载所有图片，无需配置，有助于减少请求数，提高页面加载速度。
+It helps to decrease number of requests and improve page loading time.

 == Description ==